Henry Bedingfeld: Career

-A mandate of Mary's to Bedingfield survives in which she instructs him to deliver his orders to the bearer, John Sulyard, and to receive from him her orders as if from herself, and to carry them out unfailingly.
-Sir Henry was appointed to the Lieutenancy of the Tower on 28 October 1555, after the resignation of Thomas Brydges.
-Among his prisoners were Sir Peter Carew, Sir Nicholas Arnold, Sir William Courtenay and Sir John Bray.
-Many unpleasant episodes passed in the Tower of London during Bedingfield's governance of it, not least the tortures and executions arising from the Henry Dudley conspiracy in 1556, and the enforced recantation of Sir John Cheke a few days after the death of Edward Lewknor.
-Yet several prisoners under his charge were permitted to have access to their wives or family members, and in such matters Sir Henry appears to have been the obedient interpreter of Mary's direct commands, rather than the initiator of autocratic or vindictive practises.
+A mandate of Mary's to Bedingfeld survives in which she instructs him to deliver his orders to the bearer, John Sulyard, and to receive from him her orders as if from herself, and to carry them out unfailingly.
+Bedingfeld was appointed to the Lieutenancy of the Tower on 28 October 1555, after the resignation of Thomas Brydges.
+Among his prisoners were Peter Carew, Nicholas Arnold, William Courtenay and John Bray.
+Many unpleasant episodes passed in the Tower of London during Bedingfeld's governance of it, not least the tortures and executions arising from the Henry Dudley conspiracy in 1556, and the enforced recantation of John Cheke a few days after the death of Edward Lewknor.
+Yet several prisoners under his charge were permitted to have access to their wives or family members, and in such matters Bedingfeld appears to have been the obedient interpreter of Mary's direct commands, rather than the initiator of autocratic or vindictive practises.

-Bedingfeld's friend and fellow Privy Councillor was Sir Henry Jerningham: on 25 December 1557, as Sir Edward Hastings became Lord Chamberlain of the Household and Sir Thomas Cornwallis Comptroller, so Henry Jerningham became Master of the Horse and Henry Bedingfield succeeded Jerningham as Vice-Chamberlain and became Captain of the Guard.
-Both maintained friendship with Sir John Bourne, also a Privy Councillor and Secretary of State during the reign of Mary I. He was then re-elected for the third and last time as a Knight of the Shire for Norfolk in the parliament of 1558.
+Bedingfeld's friend and fellow Privy Councillor was Henry Jerningham: on 25 December 1557, as Edward Hastings became Lord Chamberlain of the Household and Thomas Cornwallis Comptroller, so Jerningham became Master of the Horse and Bedingfeld succeeded Jerningham as Vice-Chamberlain and became Captain of the Guard.
+Both maintained friendship with John Bourne, also a Privy Councillor and Secretary of State during the reign of Mary I. He was then re-elected for the third and last time as a Knight of the Shire for Norfolk in the parliament of 1558.

-With the death of Queen Mary and the accession of Elizabeth in 1558, Sir Henry withdrew from public office and retired to Norfolk, though maintaining connections in court.
+With the death of Queen Mary and the accession of Elizabeth in 1558, Bedingfeld withdrew from public office and retired to Norfolk, though maintaining connections in court.
 According to Foxe, Elizabeth is said to have discouraged his presence, saying "If we have any prisoner whom we would have sharply and straitly kept, we will send for you!".
-Sir Henry remained a firm adherent to the Catholic faith, and in his last years was challenged for his recusancy.
-In December 1569 the justices of Suffolk delivered to the Privy Council various bonds of those who had refused to subscribe to a declaration of obedience to the Act of Uniformity 1558: these included a bond of Sir Henry's, dated 1 December 1569, for good behaviour towards the Queen and for his appearance before the Privy Council.
+Bedingfeld remained a firm adherent to the Catholic faith, and in his last years was challenged for his recusancy.
+In December 1569 the justices of Suffolk delivered to the Privy Council various bonds of those who had refused to subscribe to a declaration of obedience to the Act of Uniformity 1558: these included a bond of Bedingfeld's, dated 1 December 1569, for good behaviour towards the Queen and for his appearance before the Privy Council.
 His lands were valued at £500 and his goods at £1000 at Oxburgh in the Norfolk diocesan returns of recusants of 1577.
-In her royal progress of 1578 Elizabeth received Sir Henry's hospitality at Oxburgh, or intended to do so.
+In her royal progress of 1578 Elizabeth received Bedingfeld's hospitality at Oxburgh, or intended to do so.

-Elizabeth and Sir Henry at Woodstock, 1554–5

-The correspondence and papers relating to Princess Elizabeth's confinement by Sir Henry Bedingfield are usefully presented by Manning, and narrated by J.M.
-Stone (1905), F.A.
-Mumby (1909) and Katherine Bedingfield (1912).
-These authors neither diminish Elizabeth's fears and terrors at the events nor needlessly vilify her custodian.